 Directors Loan Account.

-A Directors Loan Account (DLA) shows if the Company owes you money (in credit) or you owe money to the Company ( known as “Overdrawn”).
+A Directors Loan Account (DLA) explained.
+It shows if the Company owes you money (in credit) or you owe money to the Company ( known as “Overdrawn”).

 Many businesses, especially small businesses, have a lot of transactions in the Director’s loan accounts.
 For example, a Director pays an invoice themselves.
 Therefore will show as a credit in the DLA.
 The same, therefore, applies when they put money into the business, to keep it afloat, for cash flow purposes.